pytest-dev/pytest-flask/docs/features.rst

             res = client.get(url_for('api.ping'))
             assert res.json == 42

-* Running tests in parallel with `pytest-xdist <https://pypi.python.org/pypi/pytest-xdist>`_.
+* Running tests in parallel with `pytest-xdist`_.
 This can lead to significant speed improvements on multi core/multi CPU machines.

   This requires the ``pytest-xdist`` plugin to be available, it can usually be installed with::